ChinaNetCloud/nc-backup-py/README.md

 # Reference Manuel for commands:

+## General section
-+ GENERAL - Refers to the main section of the configuration.
++ GENERAL - Identifies the main section of the configuration.
 The content of this section is passed to most scripts and plugins executed.
 ++ HOSTNAME - Server unique identificator name.
 ++ WORK_FOLDER - Temporary folder to do the works.
 ++ LOCAL_BACKUP - Place to keep the copies of local backups if this option is selected.
 This will be probably deprecated in firther versions of the software.